-Born and raised in Marseille, Jurnjack was offered his first styling opportunity – a shoot for French Elle – in the early 80s.
-“I had barely thought of a career in fashion” Jurnjack admits, “but I found that the work came naturally and easily to me, I had an affinity for it.
+Born and raised in Marseille, Jurnjack was offered his first styling opportunity – a shoot for French Elle – in the early 1980s.
+At this point, he was a young and relatively inexperienced hairdresser.
+“I had barely thought of a career in fashion,” he admits, “but I found that the work came naturally and easily to me, I had an affinity for it.
 I’d never been an assistant so had no inkling of the techniques used on set, even less about those used on a location shoot.
-I found myself on the beach with just a few hair pins in my back pocket, a brush in the other and a mini hair spray to style the long, wavy hair of a young Swedish model, which was roughly tousled by the wind and covered in fine sand.”
+I found myself on the beach with just a few hair pins in one back pocket, a brush in the other and a mini hair spray to style the long, wavy hair of a young Swedish model, which was roughly tousled by the wind and covered in fine sand.”

-The experience prompted Jurnjack to move to Paris to pursue a career in hair.
+The experience prompted Jurnjack to move to Paris to pursue a career in session styling.
 Two years later, he landed his first Vogue cover.
-Jurnjack admits that in these early years he worried whether his technical skills were at the level needed to deliver the high calibre projects entrusted to him.
-“I still felt that technically, I had a long way to go compared to the work of hairstylists that I was seeing in international magazines” he recalls, “but the editors of Vogue asked for me again and again despite my somewhat unorthodox approach to hair.
+Jurnjack admits that in these formative years he often worried whether his technical skills were good enough to deliver the high calibre projects entrusted to him.
+“I still felt that technically, I had a long way to go compared to the work of hairstylists I was seeing in international magazines,” he recalls, “but the editors of Vogue asked for me again and again – despite my somewhat unorthodox approach to hair.
 I made it my personal duty to overcome any technical shortcomings as quickly as possible, developing an obsession with technical mastery so that I could deliver any request.”

-We spoke to Jurnjack about his most unlikely sources of inspiration and why the Statue of Liberty would be his ideal client.
+We spoke to Jurnjack about his varied sources of inspiration, use of unorthodox materials and why the Statue of Liberty would be his ultimate client.